Rich2/openstrat/README.md

 **The Code currently has 4 modules.** Each module can be built for Jvm and JavaFx and for the Javascript platform and the Web.
 Modules can be built for Scala-Native, but code, notably hanging commas may break the Scala-Native build as ScalaNative is still on Scala 2.11:

+**1. UtilMacros** They are a separate unit of compilation for sbt /mill.
+Just a couple of simple macros so as one can track down the source location of one's debug printlns.

-**1. Util** No module dependancies.
+**2. Util** No module dependancies.
 Organised into the following folders and packages.
-   - **Macros/src/ostrat** Macros within their own folder.
-They are a separate unit of compilation for sbt /mill.
-Just a couple of simple macros so as one can track down the source location of one's debug printlns.
+   -
    - **ostrat** The root package.
 All other packages depend on this.
      * 32 bit Int based Colours.
      * A persistence framework.
 Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.